Jhut89/Mailchimp-API-3.0-PHP/README.md

 composer require jhut89/mailchimp3php
 ```

-Then run `composer install` and add composer autoloader to your project with:
+Then run `composer update` and add composer autoloader to your project with:

 ```php
 require "vendor/autoload.php";